Menu

 CLASSIC SCENES

-* Tim writing a letter of complaint to the Queen over the redevelopment scheme, but having to look her address up in the phone book under Queens ("Grayson, La Rue, Park Rangers...") then dictating the letter to Graeme to write out, while not realising that Graeme is one of the baddies!)
+* Tim writing a letter of complaint to the Queen over the redevelopment scheme, but having to look her address up in the phone book under Queens ("Grayson, La Rue, Park Rangers ...
+Regina, oh of course … Buckingham Palace!") then dictating the letter to Graeme to write out, while not realising that Graeme is one of the baddies!
 Especially where Tim complains about the evil plans of Harry Highrise's so-called architect "Mr Graeme Garden.
 That's G-R-A-E-M-E!", followed by a frustrated curse from Graeme as he spells his own name wrong!

-* Graeme plotting the various planned roads and tunnels on a map of the U.K. after phoning the Ministry of Works, only to find that the markings form a game of noughts and crosses, with the Brighton to Birkenhead freeway - the last to be finished before they can be released - forming a victorious line through the diagonal row of noughts!
-Also the following panic attack, with Tim doing his famous "I'm a teapot!" performance for the first time on the show.
+* Graeme plotting the various planned roads and tunnels on a map of Britain after phoning the Ministry of Works; only to find that the markings ("Croydon Ring Road, M91" etc) form a game of noughts and crosses, with the Brighton to Birkenhead Freeway (the last road to be finished before the Goodies can be released) forming a victorious line through the diagonal row of noughts!
+Also the following panic attack among the Goodies, with Tim doing his famous "I'm a teapot!" performance for the first time on the show.

-* The scenes two minutes prior to their supposed release after nearly two years of being trapped, with Tim and Bill both sitting on the floor wearing paper hats (and as drunk as skunks) singing "Born free, as free as the wind blows!", followed by a massive burp from Bill.
-However he soon finds that his burps "won't come" until some "turps for burps" from Tim unleashes another corker.
-Graeme is disgusted by their piggish behaviour, as he is not a happy fuzzy chops due to the impending arrival of the Queen to chop his head off.
-However despite him donning a blindfold and yelling "Get it over with.
-Chop it off!", Bill wearing a tie over his Goodies t-shirt and Tim with a pot full of soil as a hat, there is stunned silence as neither the Queen nor anyone else has come to rescue them.
+* The scenes two minutes prior to the Goodies' supposed release after nearly two years of being trapped, with Tim and Bill both sitting on the floor wearing paper hats (and as drunk as skunks) singing "Born free, as free as the wind blows!", followed by a massive burp from Bill.
+However Bill soon finds that his burps "won't come" until a big swig of "turps for burps" from Tim unleashes another corker.
+Graeme is disgusted by their piggish behaviour as he is "not a happy fuzzy chops" due to the impending arrival of the Queen to chop his head off for his part in the monstrous Kew Gardens redevelopment scheme.
+However despite Graeme saying "Goodbye old friends", donning a blindfold, bowing his head and yelling "C'mon, get it over with.
+Chop it off!", Bill wearing a tie over his Goodies t-shirt and Tim with a flower pot on his head as a hat (and wearing torn pants that Bill has been cleaning his sax with), there is stunned silence as neither the Queen nor anyone else has come to rescue them.

-* Their discovery of different religions, with Graeme emerging from two weeks solitary confinement in the loo to reveal that he was not alone in there (Tim: "How very embarrassing!"), and has become a monk, whose later vow of silence is broken immediately.
-Meanwhile Tim has become Jewish ("Pass me a knife, would you!") and is whittling a chair into matchsticks to build a model of a synagogue, and asks Graeme if he wants to buy it!)
-He is then unable to clean their shoes because it's the Sabbath, while Bill has swiped the boot polish to become Rastus Watermelon, the black Muslim, who seems intent on punching the others lights out!
+* The Goodies' discovery of different religions, with Graeme emerging from two weeks of solitary confinement in the loo to reveal that he was "not alone in there" (to which Tim replies "How very embarrassing!") and has become a monk, whose later vow of silence is broken almost immediately.
+Meanwhile Tim has become Jewish and is whittling a chair into matchsticks to build a model of a synagogue ("Pass me a knife, would you?!" which initially gets a shocked gasp from Graeme), for which he later asks Graeme "Do you want to buy it!"
+Tim is then unable to clean their shoes because it's the Sabbath and even though Graeme swaps him a Saturday for a Sunday, Graeme then finds that Bill has swiped the boot polish to turn himself into the "black Muslim, Rastus Watermelon", who seems intent on punching the others lights out ("Sting like a butterfly, float like a bee!")

-* Their hallucinations after such a long time in a confined space, with Tim insisting that he can see his friend Bruce sitting at the table, Bill enjoying Charlie's company, and Graeme trying to treat their problems with the help of an imaginary notepad, pencil and couch, while tripping over non-existent obstacles.
-Also Graeme and Bill jogging up a flight of imaginary stairs, with Graeme stepping into Tim's supposed bath and then wringing out his supposedly wet trouser cuffs!
+* The Goodies' hallucinations after such a long time in a confined space, with Tim insisting that he can see his friend Bruce sitting at the table, Bill enjoying Charlie's company, Tim mockingly introducing Bruce to Charlie as if Bill is loony and Graeme trying to treat their problems with the help of an imaginary notepad, pencil and couch, while tripping over non-existent obstacles and telling imaginary people to shut up.
+Also Graeme and Bill jogging up a flight of imaginary stairs, with Graeme stepping into Tim's supposed bath and then wringing out his supposedly wet trouser cuffs while grumbling "I can't take much more of this!"

-* The 'Teddy and Freddy' routine, with an ancient Graeme and Tim playing 'eye spy' in a near empty room, where the clue of "something beginning with c" just has to be a lone chair standing right in front of them, and also their fading memories about the long lost joys of women and umbrellas on rainy nights.
+* The 'Teddy and Freddy' routine from 'I'm Sorry I'll Read That Again', with an ancient Graeme and Tim playing 'Eye Spy' in a near empty room, where the clue of "Something beginning with C" just has to be a lone chair standing right in front of them, and also their fading memories about the long lost joys of women and umbrellas on rainy nights.

 GUEST STARS